evocn/evocn.github.io/content/posts/zelda.md

 ![link to the past](/z_lttp.gif)

-This game opts to fudge things a little.
+This game opts to fudge things a little, with rounded hitboxes you roll off of.

 It's hard to say which method is preferable.
 Zelda 1 creates a system that I've never seen repeated in a game – it makes combat which is compelling with only a